Skip to main content

 Intravenous immunoglobulin

-What is intravenous immunoglobulin?
+What are intravenous immunoglobulins?

 Immunoglobulins, also known as antibodies, are present throughout the body as a component of a healthy immune system.
 When immunoglobulins are used as a treatment, they have been purified from the blood of thousands of donors before they are given intravenously (IVIG).
 Treatment with IVIG is used for a wide range of severe autoimmune and inflammatory diseases.
 Although the way they work is not fully understood, they should only be used in these situations.
 They are in short supply so their use in fertility clinics may limit availability for these very sick patients.

-What’s the evidence for intravenous immunoglobulin?
+What’s the evidence for intravenous immunoglobulins?

 Is this treatment add-on safe?